h1st-ai/saas/workbench-controller/README.md

  - [ ] Add dynamodb section
  - [ ] Folder structure

-REST API to manage the workbench contaienr instances.
+REST API to manage the workbench container instances.
 To start:

   * Install all requirements in requirements.txt